Etondi/dmv-music-alliance-onboarding/README.md

 ## Key Learnings
 - Operational clarity reduces friction more effectively than additional effort
-- Automation is most impactful when paired with clear ownership and status definitions
+- Automation is most impactful when paired with clear ownership, explicit statuses, and well-defined triggers
 - Organizational readiness is as critical as technical feasibility

 ## Why This Case Study Matters